Red Wine Stain Removal - Removing Red Wine Stains

 Step 1: Soak the garment in cool water for approximately half an hour.

-Hint: Some people suggest that soaking in white wine also works for this, or milk.
-Here is a video demonstrating soaking in both types of liquid to help remove the wine stain.
+Hint: Some people suggest that soaking in white wine also works for this, or milk, but in my experience it's not necessary although it can work.

 I tend to think this only helps soak up the stain, and since you are soaking I don't personally see the point.